Guyana condemns ‘hostile act’ by Venezuela in local waters

 - Behind the low unemployment rate, too many Americans are stuck in rotten jobs | Jon Talton

-It said that it would be bringing “this latest act of illegality and blatant disrespect for Guyana’s sovereignty” to the attention of the United Nations.
+It said that it would be bringing “this latest act of illegality and blatant disrespect for Guyana’s sovereignty” to the attention of the United Nations and sending formal communication to Venezuela.

+It also said it was in the process of informing the countries that the ship’s 70 crew members hail from about “the threat to their safety.”

+A spokeswoman for ExxonMobil said Sunday that seismic operations on the Stabroek block were still paused.